NSION/nsc3/team-bridge.md

 ## Team-Bridge Service description:

 NSC3 Team-Bridge Service is designed to broadcast live-stream between independent NSC3 servers.
-Team-Bridge commication pipe is linking NSC3 Servers organisations together.
+Team-Bridge enables communication pipe with specified NSC3 organisations.
 Pipes can be one-directional or bi-directional.
 Communication protocol can be TCP or UDP.
 TCP pipe is encrypted.

-Team-Bridge service is managing live-stream broadcasting from devices per specified organisation.
 In order to avoid overlapping with device indentifications the original device identifications at source organisation is renamed at destination organisation.
 Team-Bridge is designed to syncronize live-stream data from devices, exclusing users identified data and storaged data content.

 ### One-Directional pipe: